 Teacher, author, and freelance writer John Calderazzo joins the Piper Writers Studio from Fort Collins, Colorado to provide two unique nonfiction workshops and help Valley writers develop their skills.
-Register for each course independently or for both courses as the Creative Nonfiction Writers Intensive Bundle to save.
+Register for each course independently or for both to save

 John Calderazzo has taught creative nonfiction and lyrical prose workshops for over 30 years.
 His students have gone on to publish work in hundreds of journals and magazines, written best-sellers, and won some of our country's most prestigious literary prizes.
 A "Best Colorado State University Teacher" award winner, Calderazzo urges writers at all levels to recognize and pursue the stories that float around us everywhere, all the time.
 His essays, poems, and stories have appeared in Audubon, Georgia Review, High Country News, North American Review, Orion, Witness, Best American Nature Writing, Best Travel Adventure Stories, and many other venues.
 His books include an over-the-shoulder, how-to book, Writing from Scratch: Freelancing; a children's science book; a poetry chapbook; and Rising Fire: Volcanoes and Our Inner Lives, essays which explore volcanoes and culture around the world.
 He’s presently writing about a Quechua Indian ritual and climate change in the Peruvian Andes.
 He travels widely teaching scientists how to use storytelling techniques to better communicate with the public.